Tarek-Mahm0ud/image-processing-project/README.md

-Image-Processing Project with Bmplib Library
+##Image-Processing Project with Bmplib Library
-Overview
+##Overview
 Welcome to the Image-Processing project powered by C++ and the powerful Bmplib library!
 This project focuses on filtering image-processing techniques to enhance and transform images in various creative ways.

-Features
+#Features
-Black & White Transformation:
+-Black & White Transformation:

 Description: Transforms an ordinary image into a classic black & white version.
 Usage: ./image_processor -bw input_image.bmp output_image.bmp